Formulary

 Accrete D3® film-coated tablets (swallowed whole or halved) (Colecalciferol 400unit / Calcium carbonate 1.5g tablets)

-Evacal D3® chewable tablets (Colecalciferol 400unit / Calcium carbonate 1.5g chewable tablets) - if a twice daily chewable tablet is needed
+Evacal D3® chewable tablets (Colecalciferol 400unit / Calcium carbonate 1.5g chewable tablets) If a twice daily chewable tablet is needed

 Musculoskeletal system